AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-There can be no doubt that the Catholic doctrine of purgatory is a corruption of the Scriptural doctrine of the disciplinary character of all God\'s punishments.
-Purgatory was never heard of in the earlier centuries.[^157] It is first fully stated by Pope **Gregory the First**,
-\"its inventor,\" at the close of the Sixth Century.
+There can be no doubt that the Catholic doctrine of purgatory is a corruption of the Scriptural doctrine of the disciplinary character of all God's punishments.
+Purgatory was never heard of in the earlier centuries.[^157] It is first fully stated by Pope **Gregory the First**, "its inventor," at the close of the Sixth Century.
 "For some light faults we must believe that there is before judgment a purgatorial fire."
-This theory is a perversion of the idea held anciently, that all God\'s punishments are purgative; what the Catholic regards as true of the errors of the good is just as true of the sins of the worst, --- indeed, of all.
+This theory is a perversion of the idea held anciently, that all God's punishments are purgative; what the Catholic regards as true of the errors of the good is just as true of the sins of the worst, --- indeed, of all.
 The word rendered punishment in Matthew 25:46, (*kolasin*) implies all this.